-A large, talkative wild turkey took up residence in the Rockland Wetlands at the corner of Green Bay and Rockland roads in the spring and summer of 2010, captivating Lake Bluffers as well as the Chicago media.
-Cars, vans, cyclists and pedestrians would stop regularly to check out the jake as he balanced on the split rail fence or strutted confidently on the sidewalk, bike path, and crosswalk.
+A large, talkative wild turkey took up residence in the Rockland Wetlands at the corner of Green Bay and Rockland roads in the spring and summer of 2010, captivating Lake Bluffers as well as the Chicago media and people all over the place.
+Cars, vans, cyclists and pedestrians would stop regularly to check out the jake as he balanced on the split-rail fence or strutted confidently on the sidewalk, bike path and crosswalk.

 Turkey enthusiasm was lost, however, on the Lake Bluff Police Department, which considered the bird and its gawkers to be a traffic hazard.
 Since the turkey was categorized as a wild animal, it fell under the auspices of the Illinois Department of Natural Resources, which under normal circumstances might have euthanized it.
 But this turkey was not a normal circumstance, and the police knew it wouldn’t be in their best interest if Lake Bluff’s unique turkey season ended that way.